nosrith/tpf2-jnr485-variation/README.md

-JNR 485 series texture variation generator
+Texture customizing tool for TpF2 JNR 485 MOD
 ===============================================================

-This tool generates a new MOD package to replace textures of JNR 485 series MOD in TransportFever2.
+This tool generates a new MOD package to customize textures of JNR 485 series MOD in TransportFever2.

 Original MOD:
 https://steamcommunity.com/sharedfiles/filedetails/?id=2049101874

-How to generate texture variations
+How to customize textures
 ---------------------------------------------------------------

 1. Download this package as a zip from the green button right above.